Manipur HC orders status quo on proposed burial site for Kuki-Zomi people killed in violence | Law-Order

 - India

-The Manipur High Court on Thursday directed that the status quo be maintained at the proposed burial site in Haolai Khopi village of Churachandpur district where the Kuki-Zo community had planned a burial service for 35 people who were killed in the ethnic strife.
+The Manipur High Court on Thursday directed that the status quo be maintained at the proposed burial site in Haolai Khopi village of Churachandpur district where the Kuki-Zo community had planned a burial service for 35 people who were killed in ethnic riots in the state.

+A leading Kuki-Zo organisation also said they were postponing plans for the burial service following requests from Union Home Minister Amit Shah.

-The HC order was passed by Acting Chief Justice MV Muralidharan after a hearing at 6 am.
+The HC order was passed by a bench headed by Acting Chief Justice MV Muralidaran after a hearing at 6 am.

+The court directed the state and central governments and their law-enforcing agencies as well as the public to "maintain status quo" with regard to the land in question.
+The bench also took into consideration the "potentiality of aggravating the already volatile law and order situation and the possibility of igniting a fresh wave of violence and bloodshed due to gathering of a large mob at the land in question".
+The Centre, the state government and aggrieved parties are also directed to make an effort for an amicable settlement in the matter, the bench, also comprising Justice A Guneshwar Sharma, said.
+The order was passed hours before the commencement of the proposed burial service for 35 Kuki-Zo community people killed in the ethnic violence in the northeastern state.
+The Indigenous Tribal Leaders' Forum (ITLF), an organisation of the Kuki-Zo community, agreed to conditionally postpone the burial for five days after requests from the Union home minister.
+They said Mizoram Chief Minister Zoramthanga also requested the same.

 Meiteis account for about 53 per cent of Manipur's population and live mostly in the Imphal Valley.
 Tribals -- Nagas and Kukis -- constitute little over 40 per cent and reside in the hill districts.